Heart and Stroke Foundation of Canada: Our Board of Directors

 with the Heart and Stroke Foundation, watching it evolve into the most coherent

-the last 7 years, Penny Ballem served as the City Manager of the City of
+For the last seven years, Penny Ballem served as the city manager of the

-multiple boards during her tenure as City Manager – director on the
+on multiple boards during her tenure: director on the board of VANOC Canada,

-her graduation from UBC with her MD in 1978, Dr. Ballem has had a diverse
+Since her graduation from UBC with her MD in 1978, Penny has had a

-career in the health and government sector as a Clinical Professor of Medicine,
+diverse career in the health and government sector as a clinical professor of medicine,

 researcher and senior administrator in various academic institutions in British

-2001 Dr. Ballem was appointed Deputy Minister of Health for the Province of BC
+In 2001 she was appointed deputy minister of health for the province of

-Deputy Minister, Dr. Ballem served as the Co-chair of the Federal/Provincial
+in B.C. and Canada.
+Penny served as the co-chair of the Federal/Provincial

 Territorial Conference of Deputy Ministers of Canada and served on a number of